Why is filling out the Free Application for Federal Student Aid (FAFSA) important?

 The biggest mistake you can make with federal aid is assuming you don’t qualify.
 Even if you don’t think you’ll be eligible, you should apply.
 Many students qualify for the Pell Grant, which is money that you do not have to pay back.

-The FAFSA application opening date has been moved to October, much earlier than in the past.
-That means students can file an application for the 2018-19 school year in October 2017.
+The Free Application for Federal Student Aid (FAFSA) application opening date has been moved to October, much earlier than in the past.
+That means students can file an application for the 2020-21 school year in October 2019.
 Plus, they can now use tax information from two years earlier.

 These changes simplify the FAFSA a great deal.
 Students have already completed their taxes for the previous year, meaning more students are eligible to use the IRS Data Retrieval Tool, which makes entering tax information much easier!